cosinekitty/astronomy/source/c/README.md

 When observing a distant object, for example Jupiter as seen from Earth, the amount of time it takes for light to travel from the object to the observer can significantly affect the object's apparent position.
 This function is a generic solver that figures out how long in the past light must have left the observed object to reach the observer at the specified observation time.
-It uses a context/function pair as a generic interface that expresses an arbitrary state vector as a function of time.
+It uses a context/function pair as a generic interface that expresses an arbitrary position vector as a function of time.

 This function repeatedly calls `func`, passing `context` and a series of time estimates in the past.
-The `func` must return a relative state vector between the observer and the target. `Astronomy_CorrectLightTravel` keeps calling `func` with more and more refined estimates of the time light must have left the target to arrive at the observer.
+Then `func` must return a relative position vector between the observer and the target. `Astronomy_CorrectLightTravel` keeps calling `func` with more and more refined estimates of the time light must have left the target to arrive at the observer.

 For common use cases, it is simpler to use [`Astronomy_BackdatePosition`](#Astronomy_BackdatePosition) for calculating the light travel time correction of one body observing another body.

-**Returns:**  The position vector return by `func` at the solved backdated time.
+**Returns:**  The position vector returned by `func` at the solved backdated time.
 On success, the vector will hold `ASTRO_SUCCESS` in its `status` field, the backdated time in its `t` field, along with the apparent relative position.
 If an error occurs, `status` will hold an error code and the remaining fields should be ignored.